Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "To himself everyone is immortal; he may know that he is going to die, but he can never know he is dead."
+> "The present moment dies every moment to become the past , is reborn every moment into the future.
+All experience is now.
+Now never ends."
-> — **Samuel Butler**
+> — **Deepak Chopra**

 ---